harshasrikara/CalculusAssistant/README.md

 ##### Requirements
 There must be a space on either side of each operation.
 When using a trig function, there must be a space after the trig function All number can be positive or negative.
+Only sin, cos and tan are supported within the program

 ### Up Next
  - Ability to handle fractions